 [NOTE: end of new text]

+[NOTE: the whole section needs to be revised in order to provide tables and figures for spectrum masks for all digital waveforms treated in this report]

+]

 RAVIS

 Out-of-Band Emissions

 The spectrum masks for RAVIS transmission (for three types of channel bandwidth) are given in Tables XX, YY and ZZ.
 RAVIS spectrum masks are fitting into analogue FM spectrum mask.
 Figure xxx sketches all three masks together with the FM spectrum mask as a reference.